Students in grades 3 – 5 are invited to join characters Sound and Silence on an interactive journey exploring answers to the question: What is music?

 San Diego Symphony school programs are free to all participants.
 Transportation is not included.

-Goal 1: Foster music appreciation: building skills to listen (exposure)
+Goal 1: Foster music appreciation: building skills to listen

 Students will be able to listen with curiosity.

-Goal 2: Develop music literacy: connecting language to sound (practice)
+Goal 2: Develop music literacy: connecting language to sound

 Students will be able to comprehend music with specific terminology to enrich individual musical tastes.

-Goal 3: Create community: working together to perform as an ensemble (performance)
+Goal 3: Create community: working together to perform as an ensemble

 Students will learn to make music together to confidently perform alongside the orchestra at the culminating concert.

-Note: Chamber ensemble visits will be scheduled at a mutually agreed upon time based on school and San Diego Symphony musician availability.
-Register early, limited availability.
-Please note that priority is given to campus visits within San Diego County, and that San Diego Symphony musicians may not be able to travel to all parts of the county based on availability and campus distance.
+Please note: Register early!
+This program component has very limited availability.
+Chamber ensemble visits will be scheduled at a mutually agreed upon time based on availability of the school and San Diego Symphony musicians.
+Musicians may not be able to travel to all parts of the county based on availability and campus distance.
+This component is not available to schools outside of San Diego County.

 Bring your students to The Rady Shell at Jacobs Park or tune in online for a 45-minute interactive school concert.
-Students will sing and play along with the orchestra, and listen to contrasting works by some of the greatest composers of symphonic music.
+Students will sing and play along with the orchestra and listen to contrasting works by some of the greatest composers of symphonic music.

 Register early to secure your classroom’s spot in one of the live, in-person concerts.
 Requests for concert seats will be allocated on a first-come, first-served basis.
-One chaperone is required for every 10 students.
+One chaperone is required for every ten students.

 San Diego Symphony school programs are free for all participants.
 Transportation is not included.
 Up to 20 percent of your school’s allocated Arts and Music in Schools (AMS – Proposition 28) funds may be used for bus transportation to arts educational partnership programs, which includes this San Diego Symphony elementary school program.